wpoates1/storeareaclusters/phase4/README.md

 # Phase 4 - Geographic Visualisation

+One geogrphical visualisation is presented below.
+An obvious extension to this task would be the use of more sophisticated visualisation tool - potentially a Python notebook, a desktop GIS or indeed Carto.

 ## Minimal Viable Visualisation
 The easiest way of visualising the results is to use Google's GeoDataViz tool.
 This isn't a particularly sophisticated tool, but suffices to produce a simple overview of the work completed.